PrincetonUniversity/orfeus-data-visualization/markdown/lmps_overview.md

 We design and develop the software Vatic to efficiently simulate the grid operations and the software could be customized to any grid.

-Learn more about our grid simulation tooling:
+Learn more about our grid simulation tooling via the [Vatic GitHub repo](https://github.com/PrincetonUniversity/Vatic/tree/v0.4.0-a2).

-- Link to our grid simulation Vatic GitHub repo: https://github.com/PrincetonUniversity/Vatic/tree/v0.4.0-a2